Jeffmagma/advanced-function-notes/README.md

 Use `` and '' (or " technically) for quotes
 Use `\times` for the multiplication sign
 Manually specify non-inlined fractions when needed
-Remember to surround multi-character exponents or subscripts with `{}`
+Remember to surround multi-character exponents or subscripts with curly braces